Insights

 Sources: ReFED (2024), KitchenNmbrs, USDA, NRA (2024)

 Food waste is one of the biggest profit killers in the restaurant industry.
-Here are the numbers:
+The headline numbers:

 The Math for a Real Restaurant